All Episodes

 How so, sir?

-Well, if if embryonic stem cells can grow back the little ears, the little hairs in your ears, then maybe they can grow back the hairs on my head.
+Well, if embryonic stem cells can grow back the little ears, the little hairs in your ears, then maybe they can grow back the hairs on my head.

-But but to me, that's irrelevant.
+But to me, that's irrelevant.

-Uh I want to talk to them about the future of the country, the future of conservatism, the future of talk radio now that they're in charge, get their thoughts, get their ideas, so we can all work together.
+I want to talk to them about the future of the country, the future of conservatism, the future of talk radio now that they're in charge, get their thoughts, get their ideas, so we can all work together.

-Uh and I I have learned uh about about all this.
+And I have learned about all this.

 It's about hope.

-People have hope, and we can't trample on that hope, even if it means killing babies in the womb, it is worth it so that people don't lose hope, ladies and gentlemen.
+Even if it means killing babies in the womb, it is worth it so that people don't lose hope, ladies and gentlemen.

 I have seen the light on this.